rmzelle/rmzelle.github.io/_posts/2014-02-23-csl-validator-frontend.md

 title: "Quest for a custom CSL validator"
 ---

+*Update October 2014.
+I developed the envisioned CSL validator frontend myself.
+It is live at http://validator.citationstyles.org/.*

 If you have experience with RESTful APIs, I have a job for you :).

 Validating CSL styles and locale files against the CSL schema plays a very important role in our quality control process.
 Currently we [point](https://github.com/citation-style-language/styles/wiki/Validation) users to one of two sites: